shyamgj1900/tp/docs/UserGuide.md

 ....................................................................
 ```

-❕ Note: Users who attempt to add an event that has a time conflict with another event will need to
+❕ Note: Users who attempt to add an event that has a time conflict with another event/lesson/exam will need to
 give additional confirmation if they wish to proceed.

 #### List events: `planner list`